Solution to the puzzle Tracks.

 next_col = col + move

-#next col is inside field
+#next col is inside grid

 if next_col >= 0 and next_col < num_cols: